sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 have about the population?
 Again, as far as the population mean goes, the best guess we can possibly make is the sample mean.
 If forced to guess we would probably guess that the population mean cromulence is 21.
 What about the standard deviation?
-Thit is a little more complicated.
+This is a little more complicated.
 The sample standard deviation is only based on two observations, and if you are at all like me you probably have the intuition that, with only two observations we have not given the population “enough of a chance” to reveal its true variability to us.
 It is not just that